liusida/liusida.github.io/_posts/2023-05-07-tegmark-mathematical-universe-book.md

 layout: post
 summary: I love the concepts of inflation theory, Many Worlds interpretation, decoherence, consensus reality, and many more.
 category: Reading
-author: Sida Liu (with the help of GPT-4)
+author: Sida Liu (with the help of ChatGPT)
 ---
 I recently finished reading Max Tegmark's book *Our Mathematical Universe: My Quest for the Ultimate Nature of Reality*, and I found it to be a truly amazing and transformative experience.
 This book, along with *Complexity: A Guided Tour* by Melanie Mitchell, which I read several years ago, has had a significant impact on my understanding of the world and my intellectual journey.